 The Company has adopted the "Belief in Professionalism, Determination to Beauty" development strategy to hold dealer briefings and roundtables from time to time to directly meet with distributor presidents, brand directors, and terminal beauty salon owners.
 The goal is to convey the group strategy and market planning strategy, invite them to participate in the National Investment Promotion Association, and jointly develop the market.
 The Company has also improved the product and brand exposure through media interviews and marketing advertisements, established stable cooperation with dealers and customers, and its products are sold to 30 provinces, municipalities, and autonomous regions throughout Mainland China.
 The Company has 50 cooperative dealers and over 4,000 terminal sales beauty salons.
-Most of the dealers are strategic distribution partners with over a decade of partnership experience.
-In 2015 and 2016, "LUOLIHFEN" and "SUNLILY" were respectively awarded the Fujian Provincial Famous Trademarks issued by the Fujian Administration Bureau for Industry and Commerce; which indicates that the Company's corporate image is deeply relied upon and recognized by officials, dealers, terminal beauty salons, and consumers.
+Most of the dealers are strategic distribution partners with over a decade of partnership experience. @